Going Deep on Live Sports Advertising Opportunities - Basis

 The digital evolution of live sports broadcasts goes beyond individual devices.

 More and more fans are watching the game on digital platforms, particularly bigger screens like CTV.
-For instance, sports viewership on YouTube’s connected TV app grew by 30% in 2024.
-Connected TV (CTV) is becoming a major player in sports advertising—and if you’re a brand that’s trying to connect with millennial and/or Gen Z viewers, CTV may already be your best bet.
+Sports viewership on YouTube’s connected TV app grew by 30% in 2024—a clear signal that connected TV (CTV) is becoming a major player in sports advertising.

 But the real secret weapon for advertisers may be resting in your pocket (or your hand) right now: smartphones.
-Sports broadcasts present a unique cross-platform marketing opportunity, with viewers across generations saying they often use second screens to look up players and team statistics, use social media to engage with others, watch other games on a separate device, place bets, and more—all while watching live sports at home.
-Additionally, cryptocurrency exchange Coinbase became the talk of the 2022 Super Bowl ad scene with its 60-second, $14 million spot that featured nothing more than a floating QR code.
-That spot got more than 20 million people to pull out their phones and scan the code within one minute of its airing, driving so many people to a site offering $15 in Bitcoin to anyone who registered for a new Coinbase account that it crashed the app itself.
+Sports broadcasts present a unique cross-platform marketing opportunity, with viewers often using second screens to look up players and team statistics, use social media to engage with others, watch other games on a separate device, place bets, and more—all while watching live sports at home.

-While few cross-channel efforts will lead to those kinds of jaw-dropping results, the strategy behind it shows the potential of cross-channel advertising during sporting events.
-Additionally, sports fans are a widely targetable audience segment through private marketplaces (PMPs) like Tapjoy and can be further segmented via top data providers like Alliant (golf), eXelate (NBA), and Cuebiq (NHL), helping advertisers continue to market to viewers even after the game clock hits 0:00.
-Put it all together, and sports programming represents a great way to consistently reach and remarket to specific target audiences across multiple devices.
+This multi-device behavior creates valuable targeting opportunities that extend well beyond game time.
+Sports fans are a widely targetable audience segment through private marketplaces (PMPs) like Tapjoy, and they can be further segmented via top data providers like Alliant (golf), eXelate (NBA), and Cuebiq (NHL).
+These tools help advertisers continue to market to viewers even after the game clock hits 0:00.
+Put it all together, and sports programming offers a powerful way to consistently reach and remarket to specific target audiences across multiple devices.

 Continuing the Conversation

-Beyond allowing advertisers to connect with viewers across a variety of devices when and where they’re tuning into sports, there’s also a significant opportunity to build upon the momentum of live sports and continue the conversation after (or even leading up to) the big game.
+Beyond retargeting viewers across devices during and immediately after games, there's also a significant opportunity to build upon the momentum of live sports and continue the conversation long after the final whistle.
 Sports fans are often ideal audiences for marketers as they are deeply engaged when it comes to their favorite teams.
 Considering the fact that 41% of fans are already locked into their favorite pro sports team by the age of 12 (and 62% by the age of 17), it’s clear that sports fans are an active, impassioned audience ripe for engagement.
 By leaning into this passion and connecting with these fans within relevant content related to their favorite teams, marketers can further deepen brand loyalty and drive meaningful engagement.

 In addition to using ad placements within gameday-adjacent content, brands and marketers can also harness the power of sports by working with athlete influencers.
 Take, for instance, rugby star and Olympian Ilona Maher.
-She rose to fame not only for her powerful presence and performance on the field, but also for her active presence on social media—where she now has over three million followers across Instagram and TikTok and works with major brands like Brooks, Paula’s Choice, and Secret.
-Additionally, many athletes have also started their own podcasts (like Angel Reese’s “Unapologetically Angel” and the Kelce brothers’ “New Heights”), offering brands the opportunity to place high-impact ads to connect with fans within their shows.
+She rose to fame not only for her powerful presence and performance on the field, but also for her active presence on social media—where she now has over five million followers on Instagram and works with major brands like Barbie and Maybelline.
+Additionally, many athletes have also started their own podcasts (like Angel Reese’s “Unapologetically Angel” and the Kelce brothers’ “New Heights”), offering brands the opportunity to place high-impact ads that connect with fans within their shows.

 Sports offer brands a unique opportunity to connect with deeply passionate and engaged audiences, both during and outside of the game.
 By leveraging gameday-adjacent content and collaborating with athlete influencers, brands and marketers can tap into the enthusiasm of sports fans to build stronger connections, deepen brand loyalty, and drive meaningful engagement across a variety of platforms.